etiennebr/rstdocs/Applications/Stereo/BlockMatching.rst

  - **Sum of Squared Distances** : Sum of squared distances between pixels value in the metric window

- - **Normalized Cross-Correlation** : Normalized CrossCorrelation between the left and right windows
+ - **Normalized Cross-Correlation** : Normalized Cross-Correlation between the left and right windows

- - **Lp pseudo-norm** : Lp pseudonorm between the left and right windows
+ - **Lp pseudo-norm** : Lp pseudo-norm between the left and right windows

   - **p value** : Value of the p parameter in Lp pseudo-norm (must be positive).